Yono and the Celestial Elephants Download Free PC Game Full Version - Code List

 Ready your trunk, it’s time for an journey!

 Yono and the Celestial Elephant is a grand journey, that includes fastidiously designed puzzles, treasure hunts, a sprinkling fight and a world full of individuals.
-Play as a younger elephant tasked to avoid wasting a world he’s by no means seen earlier than, and discover the wealthy historical past of a kingdom the place people, zombies and robots stay facet by facet.
+Play as a younger elephant tasked to save lots of a world he’s by no means seen earlier than, and discover the wealthy historical past of a kingdom the place people, zombies and robots stay facet by facet.

 Download Details